 As the goal in this edition of the Summit of the Americas, the Los Angeles Declaration on Migration and Protection seeks to mobilize the entire region around bold actions that will transform our approach to managing migration in the Americas.
-The the future of the region in the economic, social and political areas.
-Declaration is organized around four key pillars: (1) stability and assistance to communities; (2) expansion of legal mechanisms; (3) human management of migration; and (4) coordinated emergency response.
+The Declaration is organized around four key pillars: (1) stability and assistance to communities; (2) expansion of legal mechanisms; (3) human management of migration; and (4) coordinated emergency response.